 By logging in to SNN and creating a profile, parents are able to receive district news delivered directly into their email inbox.
 Parents and community members are in control of what news they want to receive: district news, athletics, GMS, GHS, all five elementary schools, or just emergency closings and delay information - or all of the above.
 Visit SNN today to stay in the loop!

 Students, parents and school personnel must work together to ensure an orderly and pleasant learning environment.
 We encourage students to become more responsible for their own actions and to understand and accept the range of consequences of these actions.
-The Code of Conduct may be downloaded here.
-Individual school rules may be found on each school homepage.
+School rules may be found on each school homepage.

 Absences and Tardiness

 Under the school attendance Laws of New York State, parents are responsible for their children’s regular attendance and punctuality.
 Legal reasons for absence include illness of a child, emergency illness in the family, death in the immediate family, inclement weather and religious observances.
 A written excuse stating the date and the reason for the absence should be signed by the parent/guardian.

 GESD provides tutoring to resident students enrolled at school who are unable to attend school due to medical or disciplinary reasons.
 For more information, contact the Superintendent's Office at 775-7500.
 Review the procedure below: